 Leaching can occur with several types of plastic water bottles.
 However, polyethylene terephthalate, the most common plastic used to make water bottles, has shown to leach a chemical known as antimony.
 According to the National Center for Biotechnology Information, “Antimony is a regulated contaminant that poses both acute and chronic health effects in drinking water.”
 Since glass is not composed of any harmful chemicals like antimony, BPA, or polycarbonate, it is much more safe for storing water for extended periods of time, especially when your water is left in the heat.

 Since glass bottles are nonporous, there is far less of a chance for bacteria or other harmful chemicals to leach into your drinking water when compared to plastic water bottles.
-This is just one of the few reasons why many choose to drink water from glass bottles than plastic bottles.
+This is just one of the many benefits of glass bottles rather than plastic.
 Not only do glass bottles offer a better taste to individuals, they also are much easier to recycle, which we will talk more about below.

 Most plastic water bottles are made up of polyethylene terephthalate, a plastic known to accumulate bacteria over extended periods of time.
 While polyethylene terephthalate is a recyclable material, it is often unable to be properly recycled due to additives that are infused into the plastic.
 This has created a recycling problem that has spiraled out of control, which many feel like is an impossible task to mitigate.
 Plastic Oceans Foundation recently highlighted the seriousness of our plastic epidemic when saying that, “We are now producing nearly 300 million tons of plastic every year, half of which is for single use.
 More than 8 million tons of plastic is dumped into our oceans every year.”